pow-co/boostpow-cpuminer/UserGuide.md

 The additional data portion of the `spend` command is where the person boosting the content can add any information about the file that they want.

-- A `string` of information any size.
+- A `string` of information any size
+- Must be in hex format
 - Examples include:
   - credits for the creator
   - contact information of the booster